History of the Jews in Leipzig: The Holocaust

 The deportations of German-Jewish citizens from Leipzig began on January 21, 1942 until February 13, 1945 when the last 220 Jews were deported to Theresienstadt.
 In addition, Jews who could not travel, like the elderly, were forced to live in Judenhauser.
 The Nazis wished to avoid the creation of a ghetto but did not want to have a scattered Jewish population throughout the city.

 Meanwhile, Jewish men and women were deported from various German-occupied countries to subcamps of the Buchenwald concentration camp, operated in the city.
 The Leipzig-Schönau subcamp contained 500 Jewish female prisoners, whereas the subcamp at the local HASAG armaments factory held 5,000 female prisoners of various nationalities, a third of whom were Jewish.
 They were subjected to slave labour there, and sick and pregnant women and those considered unable to work were deported to other concentration camps.
 At the HASAG factory, there was also a subcamp for nearly 700 men, including Jews, who were mainly used to test the manufactured ammunition.

 Following the deportation of Leipzig's Jews, the Germany's Revenue office visited the abandoned homes to confiscate any furniture, jewelry, and clothing that was left behind.
 These belongings were later sold by the Revenue office and the Hans Klemm Auction House for cheap prices to "Aryan" purchasers.

 In February 1945, 180 women were deported from the Leipzig-Schönau subcamp to a subcamp in Bernburg.
 In early April 1945, over 1,000 women were deported from a subcamp in Hessisch Lichtenau to the Leipzig-Schönau and Leipzig-Thekla subcamps.
 On April 13, 1945, the SS sent most prisoners of local subcamps on death marches to other camps.

 Post-WWII

-In total, nearly 2,000 Jews were deported from Leipzig to Nazi extermination camps.
+In total, close to 2,000 Jews were deported from Leipzig to Nazi extermination camps.
 By 1945 there were only 15 Jews remaining in the city at which point 200 came back from Theresienstadt to form the Jewish community once again.